Artist In Residence

 Ceramics Center:

 600 sq. ft. hand building studio with small slab roller, wall-mounted clay extruder, and commercial low-fire glazes.
-We have five electric kilns: one test kiln, one small kiln, three standard size Skutt kilns.
+We have five electric kilns: one test kiln, one small kiln, two standard size Skutt kilns and one large L&L kiln.
 All of them are computer controlled.

 Gas Kiln - A downdraft, soft brick reduction kiln with 14 cubic feet of stacking space powered with Ward forced air burners (the hot rod of kiln burners!).
 The kiln is capable of cone 6 - 10 reduction / oxidation firings.
 Makers of larger scale clay works will appreciate the kiln's front load design that maximizes loading space with a center pivot door as well as the addition of Ransome piggyback pilot burners making long, controlled preheats possible.